 Little Stony Point is a small island that is easy to explore for anyone and has a nice small mountain that’s easy to walk up, as well as a beach around it giving you a nice sea level view of the Hudson Valley.
-While swimming isn’t allowed, just exploring this spot was enough for me as the scenery there is stunning.

-5) Explore the Ruins:
+5) Explore the Ruins (Cornish Estate Trail):

 The Ruins is a large estate you pass through which was burned down but the scenery there is very nice to explore.
 You see an old mansion, pool, greenhouse and much more.

 The blue trail on the Bull Hill Short Loop trail will take you there.